-Our groups are concerned because a weak and vague conservation guidance document has already been released by the Council of Great Lakes Governors for public comment.
-Ontario has had the distinct advantage throughout the international negotiations on this Agreement because this Province has one of the most comprehensive and rigorous water permitting systems in the Basin.
-It tracks all water use over 50,000 litres the amount of water used in a medium farm operation.
-Only one other jurisdiction has anything comparable.
-It is clear other US States are still unwilling to track water use at this level.
-This makes it imperative for Ontario to lead by example by framing the strongest water conservation program in the region.
-Because Premier McGuinty is currently the Chair of the Regional Body over seeing the implementation of the Agreement and the US Compact, our leadership on setting the bar high for our conservation plan could have considerable influence on the other jurisdictions.
+CELA is concerned over the fact that a weak and vague conservation guidance document has already been released by the Council of Great Lakes Governors for public comment.
+Ontario has had a distinct advantage throughout the international negotiations on this Agreement because this Province has one of the most comprehensive and rigorous water permitting systems in the Basin.
+It tracks all water use over 50,000 litres (the amount of water typically used on a medium-sized farm).
+Only one other jurisdiction, Minnesota, has anything comparable.
+It is clear that most of the US States are still unwilling to track water use at this level.
+We believe that it is imperative for Ontario to lead by example with the most effective water conservation program in the region.
+Because Premier McGuinty is currently the Chair of the Regional Body overseeing the implementation of the Agreement and the US Compact, Ontario's early leadership on conservation could have considerable influence on the other jurisdictions.

 4. We recommend the immediate passage of this Act so that the important work of framing a conservation program in regulation can commence immediately.
-Early action by Ontario on a strong conservation plan could deflect future water conflicts and shortages with in our Province and influence the other Great Lakes jurisdictions to follow our lead.
+Early action by Ontario on a strong conservation plan could deflect future water conflicts and shortages within our Province and influence the other Great Lakes jurisdictions to follow our lead.

-The commencement of work on water conservation will also be of great benefit to the Source Protection planning and water shed water budgets mandated by the Ontario Clean Water Act.
+The commencement of work on water conservation will also benefit the Source Protection planning and watershed water budgets mandated by the Ontario Clean Water Act, 2006.

-The full implementation of the Great Lakes-St. Lawrence River Basin Sustainable Water Agreement cannot occur until all of the 10 Great Lakes jurisdictions have passed the agreement through their legislatures and in the US the Compact also has to pass the US Congress.
+The full implementation of the Great Lakes - St. Lawrence River Basin Sustainable Water Agreement cannot occur until all of the 10 Great Lakes jurisdictions have passed the agreement through their legislatures and the US Compact also has passed through the US Congress.
 While all jurisdictions have schedules to do this, only one State, Minnesota has accomplished this.
-It is crucial that Ontario do this so that the international aspects of the Agreement are enshrined and others will be encouraged to follow suite.
+It is crucial that Ontario do this so that the international aspects of the Agreement are enshrined and others will be encouraged to follow suit.

 Throughout this process the Ontario negotiators have felt that time is of the essence.
 Scans that they commissioned show that there will be a large shift of US populations and political influence to the arid southwest where the major water supply, the Ogallala aquifer is rapidly being depleted.
-This could lead to growing pressure to look to farther sources for water for the Sunbelt.
-Indeed last week it was revealed that a US think tank had released a report on their "North American Future 2025 Project" and convened a meeting in Calgary to promote that the Federal Governments of Canada, Mexico and the US have a common agenda on water consumption, water transfers, artificial diversions of fresh waters, water conservation technologies for agricultural irrigation and urban consumption.
+This could lead to growing pressure to look farther for sources of water for the US Sunbelt.
+Indeed last week it was revealed that a US think tank, the Center for Strategic and International Studies, had released a report on their "North American Future 2025 Project" and convened a meeting in Calgary to promote that the Federal Governments of Canada, Mexico and the US have a common agenda on water consumption, water transfers, artificial diversions of fresh waters, water conservation technologies for agricultural irrigation and urban consumption.
 Continental water management schemes always seem to creep back into the discussion particularly when there is a regulatory vacuum.

 Although the Federal Government has passed amendments to the Boundary Water Treaty Act banning water export out of the boundary waters of the Great Lakes, groundwater is omitted from the definition of Boundary Waters in that 1909 Treaty.
-This makes it very important for Ontario to act to pass this legislation to extend these protections to the significant groundwater portions of the Great Lakes ecosystem.
+This makes it very important for Ontario to act to pass this legislation to do their part to extend these protections to the significant groundwater portions of the Great Lakes ecosystem.
 It is estimated that the groundwater portion of the Great Lakes could be as large as the surface waters of Lake Michigan.